 Herpetology Colleges and Degree Programs

 Herpetology is the study of reptiles and amphibians.
 This field is typically studied as a specialization within a biology, zoology or ecology program.
 Continue reading for information on degree programs, suggestions on selecting a school and career prospects.
-Schools offering Biology degrees can also be found in these popular choices.

-Are Degree Programs in Herpetology Available?
+Are Undergraduate Degree Programs in Herpetology Available?

 There are few degree programs in herpetology, so you'll likely need to choose a program in biology, zoology, wildlife conservation or wildlife ecology.
 If you choose an undergraduate major in biology or zoology, you'll have the option of a Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) program.
 You might consider a B.A. program if you're interested in working with conservation groups or government agencies, such as the National Wildlife Health Center or the U.S. Fish and Wildlife Service.
 If you'd like to become a veterinarian, professional scientist, researcher, medical technologist, biology professor or secondary school teacher, you might consider a B.S. program.

-For advanced training, you can choose a Master of Arts or Master of Science in biology, ecology or zoology.
+For advanced training, you can choose a Master of Arts or Master of Science program in biology, ecology or zoology.
 These programs may offer you the flexibility to pursue your own research, which can focus on herpetology.
 If you choose a Doctor of Philosophy program in wildlife conservation or ecology, your research is likely to focus on the interactions between humans, herps and the environment.
 At the graduate level, your studies will be shaped by your research interests and by the facilities, field experiences and faculty mentors available to you.